iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/ci-cd-hosting.md

 ## Looking back

 This was the final step for setting up a component library from start to finish.
 Naturally, there are many more requirements you might run into.
 A component library is a never-ending living organism.
-Hopefully, you’ve learned a bit more about how you can approach requirements and can create an awesome component library!
+Hopefully, you’ve learned a bit more about how you can approach requirements and create an awesome component library!
 Thanks for following along and good luck with your own!